jccrosby/smart-ai-adoption/slides.md

 <!--
 Question 1 - Does it solve a **real problem**, or is it just "cool"?

-- **LEAP - Learn:** Identify bottlenecks or pain points and potential AI solutions.
+- **LEAP - Learn:**
+  - In the Learn step, you're identify your goals and potential AI solutions.
-- **Aligns with Strategic Alignment:** make sure it addresses a specific bottleneck or pain point you've identified.
+  - This question makes sure the AI solution is appropriate for your goals.
+- **Red Flag:**
-- **Red Flag:** Vague use cases with no clear, tangible problems.
+  - Vague use cases
--->
+  - No clear tangible problems

+The Cursor "experiment" is a great example of this.
+- Cursor could be a great tool, but the goal of "increase velocity" was too vague
+- And everyone was focused on the tool rather than the problem -->

 ---